 How To Make Football Character Cookies

-Whether you are a fan of professional or college football or even both one thing we all have in common is some good football party food!
-These football character cookies will be a big hit at any football party!
-No baking involved!
+Whether you are a fan of professional or college football or maybe you have children playing in school or in the local leagues, one thing we all have in common is an appreciation for good football party food!

 Use a toothpick inserted into the creme center as a holder for coating the footballs.
 Spoon the chocolate over allowing it to drip off.
 Unless you just want to, it isn’t necessary to coat both sides.

-Coat each cookie halfway up to make the players.
-You need to leave room to create their helmets.
+Coat each cookie halfway up to make the players‘ football jersey cookies You need to leave room to create their helmets.

 Coat each cookie 2/3 of the way up to make the referees.
 Use a toothpick to dab a little chocolate ‘hair’ onto each referee’s head.